 • Crush the tomatoes.
 Take the pot off the heat and place a food mill over it.
 Halve the Roma tomatoes and pass them through the food mill and directly into the pot.
 Look at the notes below for alternative methods.

 • Season.
-Add the basil and 1 tablespoon of salt to start.
+Add the basil and 1 tbsp of salt to start.

 • Simmer.
 Place the pot back on the heat and simmer on low until thickened and reduced by about half, about 45-60 minutes.
 Adjust the seasoning to your liking.
 Remember this sauce can be used as is, or as a basis for other sauces, so don’t be too heavy-handed with the salt.